mgerdes/Battlecode2015/README.md

 * Avoid clustering when facing enemy weapons that have proximity damage
 * Find optimal mixes of robots to minimize weaknesses
 * Attack the enemy robot that will die first (lower HP, less armor, etc...)
-* Transfer supplies before building??
+* Transfer supplies from a unit before it dies

 Small map vs big map
 --------------------